 The Little Mermaid moves through these beats with a confidence and clarity almost unparalleled in Disney animation, or anywhere else, and what always strikes me is how dense it is, as a story, despite being so incredibly kid's-movie-in-the-80s short; it's unbelievable how much character, plot, and even world-building manage to get smooshed into an 83 minute runtime without losing coherence or even feeling crowded.
 (There's a whole magical war's backstory contained within Triton and Ursula's long-standing enmity, but even without a flashback, or much more than five or six lines alluding to it, we get everything we need to know about their history.
 Five bucks says the remake spends twenty minutes on it.)
 Without wishing to take anything away from the talents of Clements and Musker, much of this is down to Ashman and Menken, for the way the score bleeds into the musical numbers, and, especially, the way character and plot exposition is transformed, by way of song, into such remarkably substantive scenes.

 Think of "Poor Unfortunate Souls," Ursula's villain song—it became the template upon which all subsequent Disney villain songs would be based—but, completely simultaneously, Ariel's transformation scene.
 It isn't even my second favorite number in the film, but it might be its most seamless join of narrative and music, stretching across an impossible range of moods, from the snide comic beats of Ursula pontificating about the nature of men (and women) to the genuinely terrifying power that Carrol brings as the witch tears the voice out of Ariel's very throat and works what amounts to body horror upon her supplicant.
-Even a song that potentially could be cut without doing catastrophic damage to the plot, like "Under the Sea"—which exists, primarily, to blast the audience with color and energy and give Ashman and Menken the opportunity to work with calypso music—turns out to be very useful for our characters after all, emphasizing Sebastian's conservative streak and reemphasizing Ariel's boredom with what looks like, from our perspective, her world's endless wonders; it concludes, of course, on the reveal that Ariel, the person for whose benefit this entire elaborate concert has nominally been performed, wasn't interested enough in hearing same tired propaganda to even stick around for it.
+Even a song that potentially could be cut without doing catastrophic damage to the plot, like "Under the Sea"—which exists, primarily, to blast the audience with color and energy and give Ashman and Menken the opportunity to work with calypso music—turns out to be very useful for our characters after all, emphasizing Sebastian's conservative streak and reemphasizing Ariel's boredom with what looks like, from our perspective, her world's endless wonders; it concludes, of course, on the reveal that Ariel, the person for whose benefit this entire elaborate concert has nominally been performed, wasn't interested enough in hearing the same tired propaganda to even stick around for it.

 Now, the songs don't always have a function, and while I might not outright cut "Les Poissons," it still eludes me what use this story has for a comic number where a maniacal and bracingly-stereotyped French chef (Rene Auberjonois) attempts to murder Sebastian.
-I also wonder what the directors and songwriters would've done with "Fathoms Below"—The Little Mermaid's introductory shanty, and maybe the soundtrack's most frequently-forgotten song—if Katzenberg hadn't nixed their plans, out of pacing and budget concerns, to do a big, burly production number right out the gate.
+I also wonder what the directors and songwriters would've done with "Fathoms Below"—The Little Mermaid's Gilbert & Sullivanish introductory shanty, and maybe the soundtrack's most frequently-forgotten song—if Katzenberg hadn't nixed their plans, out of pacing and budget concerns, to do a big, burly production number right out the gate.
 What we get is still very nice, and fades into the score's first dreamy intimations of the musical heart of The Little Mermaid.

 That's "Part of Your World," and if you feel a need to shit on Katzenberg, please take this opportunity to shit away: proposing that this song, of all songs, be cut from the film—after being animated—because of a poor response by a screening audience composed of apparently the stupidest children in Los Angeles, I can't imagine an executive potentially doing more damage to their own movie.
 It took the combined pleading of the directors, songwriters, and one of Ariel's lead animators, Glen Keane, to change his mind; thankfully, he did, and while The Little Mermaid does not live and die on just this one song, "Part of Your World" is still the best and most important part of it, for even if very little plot happens in it, practically the whole movie happens because of it.
 It allows Ariel to explain to us who she is and, more crucially, who she wants to be.
 The entire story flows directly from the character established here, in three and half minutes of beautifully-sung yearning.